karakum-team/karakum/docs/guides/Basic_usage.md

 }
 ```

-In TypeScript, a body of namespace can be another namespace or list of body members.
-I propose not to consider the case
+In TypeScript, a body of a namespace can be another namespace or a list of members.
+Let's forget about embedded namespaces
-with embedded namespaces and to handle only flat namespaces:
+for now and handle only flat namespaces:

 ```diff
 const ts = require("typescript");